 - Learned about and assembled the Cub Scout Six Essentials

-But the boys never knew they were “working on advancement.”
+But they never knew they were “working on advancement.”
 What they knew was that they were having tons of fun!

 Supplies for the Cub Scout Six Essentials Game